 Ohio State University Extension creates opportunities for people to explore how science-based knowledge can improve social, economic and environmental conditions.

-Ohio State University Extension embraces human diversity and is committed to ensuring that all research and related educational programs are available to clientele on a nondiscriminatory basis without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, or veteran status.
+Ohio State University Extension embraces human diversity and is committed to ensuring that all research and related educational programs are available to clientele on a nondiscriminatory basis without regard to age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, sexual orientation, or veteran status.
 This statement is in accordance with United States Civil Rights Laws and the USDA.

 Jacqueline Kirby Wilkins, Ph.D., Director, Ohio State University Extension